 4. What do I have to fill in?

-For an elaborate description of each of the, download our IATI publication guidelines:
+For an elaborate description of each of the requested fields, download our IATI publication guidelines:

 Link your activities to those of others

-The most important thing you must remember is that you must always link ‘upwards’ via the Transactions, to whom you are directly receiving the money from.
-This could either be a donor or another NGO if they received funds from the donor and are then disbursing it to you which is often the case in larger alliance program structures.
+Most important is that you must always link ‘upwards’ via the Transactions, to whom you are directly receiving the money from.
+This could either be a donor or another NGO if they received funds from the donor and are then disbursing it to you, which is often the case in larger alliance program structures.

 Using the donor guidelines, fill in all the relevant project / programme information fields, paying particular attention to the transaction fields.
 This is the section where you will need to refer to the Ministry’s IATI Activity ID, when using the Incoming Funds / Commitments transaction type.
 By filling in this reference, it allows for the two projects to become ‘connected’ and it enables traceability.